20 of the Best Brunch Spots in Raleigh, N.C.

 Rooted in the Carolina mountains, Tupelo Honey in Village District offers an exceptional brunch featuring a revival of Southern food and traditions.
 The “Shoo Mercy Sweet Potato Pancakes” are a must and served with buttermilk fried chicken, apple cider bacon, spiced pecans, two fried eggs, grilled seasonal fruit, pickled blueberries and hot honey!
 Order the honeysuckle and lavender flip for a boozy brunch cocktail option, which features Cathead honeysuckle vodka, house-made lavender sour, fresh lemon and soda water.

 When: Sat. and Sun., 9am-4pm

 NOFO @ the Pig is a combination café, food market and gift shop that is visually vibrant, quirky and unique.
-Perfect for an afternoon date, take a seat and enjoy brunch followed with some shopping.
-Take a seat and enjoy an award-winning meal like a sausage, apple and cheddar omelette or a fried green tomato benedict.
+Perfect for an afternoon date, take a seat and enjoy brunch followed by some shopping.
+Take a seat and enjoy an award-winning meal like a sausage, apple and cheddar omelette or a fried green tomato Benedict.

 When: Sat. and Sun., 10am-2pm

 Located in beautiful Lafayette Village, Driftwood features an open kitchen and an ever-changing menu of fresh Mexican ingredients paired with warm homemade tortillas--all served inside a newly renovated, beachy atmosphere with bright colors, unique artwork and fun decor.
 On weekends, tres leches French toast are the ultimate showstopper, and a chorizo burrito remains a house favorite.
 Paired with summer fruit and a glass of sangria?
 Yes, please!

 When: Sun., 10:30am-2pm